ronvoluted/darktide-mods/Audio/README.md

 - [ ] Implement smarter path handling for filenames starting with the mod name
 - [ ] Add option to toggle logging silenced sounds or not
 - [ ] Add `play_folder()` version of `play_file()`
+- [ ] Refactor of `delta` calculation.
+Currently, multiple matching patterns for the same event will be treated as separate events.
 - [ ] Add caption utilities
 - [ ] Finish implementing log-saving utilities to crowdsource building list of known Wwise events
 - [ ] Build more unit tests